IshfaqAhmedProg/Ethnicity-Filter/README.md

                      | foo@bar.fo | foobar | foo     | Plumber    |
                      | faa@bar.fa | faabar | faa     | Carpenter  |
                      | fo@bar.fo  | fobar  | fo      | Plumber    |

+## Change Encoding

+   Change the encoding of the files in the input directory to utf-8, any illegal character will be replaced with a "`?`".